PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

   - [Notes about Relational Placeholders](#notes-about-relational-placeholders)

 ## Getting started
-To get started, first choose what type of [`PlaceholderExpansion`][placeholderexpansion] you want to create.
-There are various ways you can create a [`PlaceholderExpansion`][placeholderexpansion] from which this page will cover the most common ones.
+For starters, you need to decide what type of [`PlaceholderExpansion`][placeholderexpansion] you want to create.
+There are various ways to create an expansion.
+This page will cover the most common ones.

 ### Common Parts
-All shown examples will share the same, common parts that belong to the [`PlaceholderExpansion`][placeholderexpansion] class.
+All shown examples will share the same common parts that belong to the [`PlaceholderExpansion`][placeholderexpansion] class.
-To not repeat the same basic info for each method throughout this page will we cover the most basic/neccessary ones here.
+In order to not repeat the same basic info for each method throughout this page, and to greatly reduce its overall length, we will cover the most basic/necessary ones here.
+``

 #### Basic PlaceholderExpansion Structure
 ```java